Damigah/Web-App-DevOps-Project/README.md

 az aks show --resource-group <resource-group> --name <aks-cluster-name> --query identityProfile
 ```

-This is to grant the specified managed identity (identified by its client ID given after you run the command above) the "Key Vault Secrets Officer" role at the specified scope, which is an Azure Key Vault instance.
+This is to grant the specified managed identity (identified by its client ID given after you run the command above) the "**Key Vault Secrets Officer**" role at the specified scope, which is an Azure Key Vault instance.
 This role assignment gives the managed identity the necessary permissions to manage secrets within the specified Key Vault:

 ```
 az role assignment create --role "Key Vault Secrets Officer" \